retireupinc/jackson-api/README.md

 ## Base URL https://pro-uat.retireup.com/jackson

 ## /plan `POST`
 Creates a plan and generates a plan outcome.
 Responds with id of the plan outcome.
+Use this id to retreive the outcome via GET.

 BODY
 ```